-How to Round Off Numbers in R Language
+How to Round Off Numbers in R: A Comprehensive Guide

 The R language is capable of performing from easy to advanced numerical calculations.
 Although R can compute any computation up to 16 digits accurately, a user may not always want to use (or get) that too many digits in his final results or computations.
 In such cases, one can use a couple of functions to round off numbers in R Language.
 To round off a number to two or more digits after the decimal point, one can use the round() function as follows: